LibrariesHacked/librarieshacked.github.io/_posts/2020-12-31-digital-transformation.md

 Digital projects are never delivered to organisations with immediate success.
 Whether it's an Intranet, a new Document Management System, or whatever.
 After implementation they need to be understood, adopted, and used effectively.

-The tech industry can be guilty of solutionism by selling software as a fix for a problem, when it is a tool to be used by people.
-But on the other side, organisations (e.g. libraries) can buy in software without considering the time and investment they need to put in.
+The tech industry can be guilty of selling software as a fix for a problem, when it is a tool to be used by people.
+But on the other side, organisations (e.g. libraries) can buy in software without considering the time and investment they need to invest.
 Funding rarely goes far enough to appreciate that whatever it costs to implement, you'll need a lot more after that.

 It's all very well for voices across the sector to demand 'where's the single digital presence?', but it's as relevant to ask library services how they are preparing for it.
-For all the work being done by the British Library to research and advise, more will be needed from each library service to make it a success.
+For all the work being done by the British Library to research and advise, far more will be needed from each library service to make it a success.

 ### We need multiple digital presences